BradLarson/GPUImage/README.md

 	[videoCamera startCameraCapture];

 This sets up a video source coming from the iOS device's back-facing camera, using a preset that tries to capture at 640x480.
+This video is captured with the interface being in portrait mode, where the landscape-left-mounted camera needs to have its video frames rotated before display.
 A custom filter, using code from the file CustomShader.fsh, is then set as the target for the video frames from the camera.
 These filtered video frames are finally displayed onscreen with the help of a UIView subclass that can present the filtered OpenGL ES texture that results from this pipeline.

 The fill mode of the GPUImageView can be altered by setting its fillMode property, so that if the aspect ratio of the source video is different from that of the view, the video will either be stretched, centered with black bars, or zoomed to fill.